zslwyuan/AMF-Placer/doc/pages/_2_1_BuildThePlacer.md

 ```
 make -j8
 ```
-This command will not download the Eigen3 source code and PaToH again.
+This command will not download and building the Eigen3 source code and PaToH again, which might save some building time.